TheThirdOne/random-sorting/README.md

 One thing that may have seemed speculative in earlier analysis is that chrome has to somehow use Quick Sort.

-We can at least somewhat confirm this by showing that Chrome's Array.sort in [unstable](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability).
+We can at least somewhat confirm this by showing that Chrome's Array.sort is [instable](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability).

 We can't prove stability without testing all possible inputs (_Some proof for this_), but we can show instability.
 The following test fails for chrome.